eshaanc20/StockPlan-backend/README.md

 ## Implementation
 This back-end REST API is created using Node.js and Express.js.
 The back-end processes data, runs calculations and manages a MongoDB database.
 The financial data for stocks is retreived from the Finnhub API.

+Front-end for this application can be found at this repository: https://github.com/eshaanc20/StockPlan